This post has been modified to reflect new information since its original publication.

 Both sites let you flag for removal posts that violate their site guidelines, but only RateMyTeachers lets you publicly respond to individual reviews.
 To respond to a review on RateMyProfessors, you can create a professor profile and publish a response there.

-To avoid violating the Family Educational Rights and Privacy Act (FERPA) in your response, make sure to limit the conversation to your general classroom policies and avoid naming any individual student or revealing anything about a student’s grades or behavior if you suspect you know the identity of the reviewer.
+To avoid violating the Family Educational Rights and Privacy Act (FERPA) in your response, make sure to limit the conversation to your general classroom policies and avoid naming any individual student or revealing anything about a student’s grades or behavior if you suspect you know the reviewer’s identity.

 For more information